maxgrok/block_explorer/README.md

 # block_explorer
-This is a block explorer dApp built using ethers-cli.
+This is a block explorer dApp built using ethers-cli that displays the last ten blocks within the Ethereum network that have been validated.

 # Pre-requisites